 Decision to Retire

 You meet retirement eligibility and have made the decision to retire.
 What’s next?
-Approximately three months prior to your retirement date, contact Beatrice Galan at Human Resources at Beatrice.Galan@FortBendCountyTX.gov to inform her of your retirement date (the last day you plan to work at Fort Bend County).
+Approximately three months prior to your retirement date, email Beatrice Galan at Human Resources at Beatrice.Galan@FortBendCountyTX.gov to inform her of your retirement date (the last day you plan to work at Fort Bend County).
 Beatrice will send you an Acknowledgment Form verifying your eligibility to retire.
 After you notify Beatrice of your retirement date, if you qualify for retiree insurance, contact Wendy Frankie at Risk Management to make an appointment to discuss your eligibility for continuation of health benefits and to apply for your benefits.
-(CSCD employees may contact Kelly Schmidt at CSCD for question about retiree insurance benefits through the State).
+(CSCD employees may contact Kelly Schmidt at CSCD with questions about retiree insurance benefits through the State).

 For a full explanation of retirement and retiree benefits, please view Policies 510 and 511 of the Employee Information Manual.
 You may view all policies online on the Fort Bend County website or from a County computer on eConnect.

 - May I borrow money from my TCDRS retirement account

 No. You may not borrow money from your TCDRS account.

 - May I increase/decrease the amount that I am contributing to my account?